-The State should pursue the development of recommended parcels (Parcels A, B, C, D, E and F), Review Master Plan recommendations with regard to Runway 11-29, RFP for an additional FBO, assure existing leases meet federal obligations, and implement recommended rates and charges.
+The State should pursue the development of recommended parcels (Parcels B, C, and D), Review Master Plan Update recommendations with regard to the redevelopment of the Terminal area and implement/RFP for development of the area, work with existing tenants to accommodate expansion needs, assure existing leases meet federal obligations, and implement recommended rates and charges.
+It is also suggested that the Airport pursue an on-airport restaurant.